-There is another response to the “chicken and egg” puzzle that we can consider using our data.
-Expressive law theorists often argue that law’s expressive power operates through the respect that citizens have towards the law.
-Advocating such an account, Cooter (1998) argues that the law’s general consensual status—the fact that many people respect the law qua law—bestows legitimacy on its specific arrangements and “can change social values without changing individual values.”
-(Cooter 1998, 595).
-In other words, people may follow the law for respect to the law even if their personal preferences are different.
+There is another response to the “chicken and egg” puzzle that is supported by our data.
+Expressive law theorists often argue that law’s expressive power operates through the general respect that citizens have toward the law and lawmaking process.
+For example, Cooter (1998, 595) argues that the law’s general consensual status—the fact that many people respect the law qua law—bestows legitimacy on its specific arrangements and “can change social values without changing individual values.”
+In other words, people may follow the law out of respect for the law even if their personal preferences are different.
 Thus, Cooter hypothesizes that enacting a norm can increase the number of people who follow it.
 Similarly, McAdams argues that “if people value approval even for instrumental reasons, then law affects behavior by changing beliefs about how to generate approval.
-As long as legislation is positively correlated with popular attitudes or opinions, then it will cause individuals to revise their beliefs about the expected approval or disapproval and to act accordingly.”(McAdams 2000, 343) (emphasis added).
-Tyran and Feld similarly argue, on the basis of experimental results, that law must reflect a consensus to change a consensus, as people would not act in accordance with the norm unless they know that most others would do the same (Tyran and Feld 2002).
+As long as legislation is positively correlated with popular attitudes or opinions, then it will cause individuals to revise their beliefs about the expected approval or disapproval and to act accordingly.”(McAdams 2000, 343; emphasis added).
+Tyran and Feld (2002) similarly argue, on the basis of experimental results, that law must reflect a consensus to change a consensus, as people would not act in accordance with the norm unless they know that most others would do the same.
 Importantly, it seems that all these accounts expect people who do not support the law to revise their decisions in the face of the consensus that the law represents, or out of respect to the law, or both.

-Our results with respect to the NL’s objectors strongly qualify this prediction.
-Not only that people who do not subscribe to the law’s specific values do not shift to conformity, instead we see reactance.
+Our results with respect to the NL’s opponents strongly challenge this prediction.
+They responded with reactance, rather than shifting to conformity or compliance.
 This suggests that law’s expressive powers are substantially limited by people’s preexisting positions, ideologies, and moral values.
-Where law enacts an ideologically controversial norm, its effect may not be expressive but provocative.
-And what may follow may not be conformity but backlash.
+Where law enacts an ideologically controversial norm, its effect may not be expressive, but provocative.
+And what may follow may not be conformity, but backlash.

-Majority Nationalism and the Provocative Effect of Law
+B. Majority Nationalism and the Provocative Effect of Law

-The strongest effect we see in Studies 1 and 2 is a backlash by a minority of the sample (around 30%) that objects to the law.
-The NL objectors report a behavior which appears opposite to that expected under the law: they become more inclusive and generous towards minorities, and particularly the Arab minority.
+The strongest effect seen in Experiments 1 and 2 was a backlash by a minority of the sample (around 30%) who objected to the law.
+The NL opponents engaged in behavior that appears opposite to that expected under the law: they became more inclusive and generous toward minorities, particularly the Arab minority.
 This result indicates a provocative effect of law, such that people appear to be responding to the law with a certain type of psychological reactance (Brehm and Brehm 2013; Miron and Brehm 2006).
 According to reactance theory, “if individuals feel that any of their free behaviors, in which they can engage at any moment or in the future, is eliminated or threatened with elimination, the motivational state of psychological reactance will be aroused.
 This reactance state is directed toward the restoration of the threatened or eliminated behavior.”
 (Miron and Brehm 2006, 4).
 In our studies, it is possible that individuals who objected to the law perceived it as a threat to their core values and specifically to their ability to treat others as equals, and were therefore energized to engage in equality-restoring behaviors.